AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/journey-dry-run.md

 ## Leitlinien und Einschränkungen {#journey-dry-run-limitations}

-* Profile im Probelaufmodus werden als ansprechbare Profile gezählt.
+* Profile im Dry-Run-Modus werden in Richtung [Engagierbare Profile“ ](../audience/license-usage.md)
 * Journeys im Probelaufmodus werden auf das Live-Journey-Kontingent angerechnet.
 * Probelauf-Journeys wirken sich nicht auf Geschäftsregeln aus.
   <!--* When creating a new journey version, if a previous journey version is **Live**, then the Dry run activation is not allowed on the new version.-->